-The Association maintains a functioning dryer vent in each unit and will periodically clean out such vents.
+The Association maintains a functioning dryer vent in each unit and will periodically clean as needed the exterior dryer vent guards.
 Owners, particularly heavy dryer users or full-time residents, are encouraged to also periodically inspect and clean dryer vents to prevent fire hazards.

-- K. Smoke Detectors-Fire Extinguishers: Owners must install and maintain at least two continuously-functioning smoke detectors in each unit but are strongly encouraged to install and maintain additional detectors so that each bedroom, the hallway area adjoining the bedrooms, and living area adjacent to the kitchen have smoke detectors.
-Association staff periodically inspect the proper functioning of such detectors.
-All Owners are also required to keep at least one up-to-date "ABC"-rated fire extinguisher in service readily available in the unit. - L. Complete Open Flame Fire Ban In ALL Unit Fireplaces: The Association has determined that it is not possible from a cost or code compliance perspective to modify existing unit fireplaces to permit any open flame fires using wood logs, artificial logs or propane/natural/other flammable gases.
+- K. Smoke Detectors-Fire Extinguishers: Owners must install and maintain at least two continuously-functioning smoke detectors in each unit, but are strongly encouraged to install and maintain additional detectors so that each bedroom, the hallway area adjoining the bedrooms, and living area adjacent to the kitchen have smoke detectors.
+All Owners are also required to keep at least one up to date "ABC"-rated fire extinguisher in service readily available in the unit and in close proximity to the kitchen area.
+Association staff periodically inspect the presence of such smoke detectors and fire extinguishers.
+(See Section 10-B for grill fire extinguisher requirements.) - L. Complete Open Flame Fire Ban In ALL Unit Fireplaces: The Association has determined that it is not possible from a cost or code compliance perspective to modify existing unit fireplaces to permit any open flame fires using wood logs, artificial logs or propane/natural/other flammable gases.
 Therefore, any and all open flame fires in unit fireplaces are prohibited.
-Electrical UL- approved fireplace inserts are permitted.
+Electrical UL-approved fireplace inserts are permitted.